5argon/arkham-starter/arkham-starter-sveltekit/src/lib/md/divider-print.md

 After 15 October 2024, I have updated every dividers with [**bleed**](https://en.wikipedia.org/wiki/Bleed_(printing)) bringing them to printing standards.
 You can see very faint lines running inside the graphic indicating where the cut should be made, for your convenience if you don't have a cut guide running along the outer edge of your paper.
 This allow you to make a bit of mistake (outwards) while cutting and not getting whites.

-You should keep in mind that the resulting physical size of **93mm x 68mm** that makes this divider a "3mm Divider" is **after** cutting the bleed out.
-Each graphic needs to be specify at a larger size when printing.
-The bleeds are +3.5mm out from each edges, therefore they add 7mm to width and height.
+You should keep in mind that the resulting physical size of **93mm x 67mm** is **after** cutting the bleed out.
+Each graphic needs to be specify at a larger size at the time of printing such that you get that size after cutting the +3.5mm bleeds from each side.
+(Therefore they add 7mm to desired width and height.)

 In summary :

-- **Downloaded size** : 1182x886 pixels, physical size 100mm x 75mm at 300 DPI.
+- **Downloaded size** : 1182x873 pixels, physical size 100mm x 74mm at 300 DPI.
-- **After trimming the bleed out** : 1098 × 804 pixels, physical size 93mm x 68mm at 300 DPI.
+- **After trimming the bleed out** : 1098 × 792 pixels, physical size 93mm x 67mm at 300 DPI.
+(That is, -7mm on each dimension, or -3.5mm on each side.)

+The outer sleeve is sized at **94 x 69 mm**.
+The short side being 2mm shorter than the sleeve helps you insert it easier, and also account for cutting mistakes outward from the cutline.
+The long side being 1mm shorter make the divider flush to the sleeve's edge once inserted all the way in.
+Inaccuracies on cutting long side will not impact how hard to insert into the sleeve.

 # General guidelines

 Send all picked graphics to any program that can laid them out on paper size then save a merged image for printing.
-Make sure size of each divider is **physically 100mm x 75mm** on the paper, as outlined above, so they became 93mm x 68mm after cutting the bleed out.
+Make sure size of each divider is **physically 100mm x 74mm** on the paper, as outlined above, so they became 93mm x 67mm after cutting the bleed out.

 Some programs like to offer scaling to fit. **Make sure that is off**.
 If using A4 paper, it helps if you pick multiple of 8 dividers to not waste the paper.